Design Visa: Why MMA’s Clients Take Us Abroad

-It’s a superb question, and one several of our clients have asked themselves over the years.
+It is a superb question, and several of our clients have asked themselves over the years.

 Local or Remote—Which is Best?

-The answer to this question isn’t as straightforward as one might imagine.
+The answer to this question is not as straightforward as one might imagine.
 There are certainly pros and cons and differing opinions.
-In this post, we will share several of them with you so you can be more informed.
+In this post, we will share several of them with you so that you can be more informed.

 A primary reason why many homeowners choose to bring their design professionals with them to remote projects rather than work with local pros is that they already have a trusted and successful relationship with their architect.
 Many clients have invested time in establishing their so-called “Dream Team,” and the last thing they want to do is risk a new project, remote from their immediate control, on a brand new team that is untested.

 The Diminishing Power of Boots on the Ground

 Prior to the age of the Internet and tools like Google Earth, Open Street Map and an abundance of mobile “apps” on all matter of locality data, it was essential to have boots on the ground in order to get a head start on understanding a remote site for your client.
 However, now local weather, vegetation, culture, and vernacular architectural influences are all fully accessible to design professionals over the Internet and “app” resources.
 Along with this, tools such as Google Earth—a program that provides high-definition satellite-based imagery—enables architects to examine the details of both local and remote sites in ways that could not have been accomplished in person without the services of a helicopter.
 These technologies are so powerful and useful that we use them for our local projects as often as our remote projects—and so do the architects local to far-flung locations.